DANS-KNAW/easy-fedora-to-bag/docs/index.md

 ARGUMENTS
 ---------

+     -c, --cutoff  <arg>          No payload files will be exported, when the dataset has more files than the specified value. (default = 2147483647)
      -d, --datasetId  <arg>       A single easy-dataset-id to be transformed.
 Use either this or the input-file argument
      -e, --europeana              If provided, only the largest pdf/image will selected as payload.
      -i, --input-file  <arg>      File containing a newline-separated list of easy-dataset-ids to be transformed.
-                                  Use either this or the dataset-id argument -l, --log-file  <arg>        The name of the logfile in csv format.
+                                  Use either this or the dataset-id argument.
+Lines starting with '#' are ignored.
+     -l, --log-file  <arg>        The name of the logfile in csv format.
 If not provided a file easy-fedora-to-bag-<timestamp>.csv will be created in the home-dir of the user.
                                   (default = /home/vagrant/easy-fedora-to-bag-2020-02-02T20:20:02.000Z.csv)